urasssopretty/someKeyboardLayoutGenerator/docs/keyobard layout generator/README.md

 ### TO-DO:
 - [X] create basics for work with layout, key
 - [X] parse layouts from json configs from (patorjk.com/keyboard-layout-analyzer) and (stevep99.github.io/keyboard-layout-analyzer)
-- [X] add some tests for keyboard layouts
+- [X] create some classes and tests for keyboard layout
-- [x] add some stats for text
+- [X] create some analyzers for text
-- [ ] refactoring and add some basics features
+- [X] refactoring
-- [ ] add math based keyb generator
+- [X] add math based keyboard generator
 - [ ] add questionnaire for generator (change or dont change ZXCV, should consonants and vowels be on opposite sides, etc)
 - [ ] add export of layout
 - [ ] Release 0.5
 - [ ] add generator based on genetic algorithms
 - [ ] add pic generator of finished layout
 - [ ] add cool tui
-- [ ] Realease 1.0
+- [ ] Release 1.0

 ### Q&A:
 #####  how it can help?